Updated June 2026 — 63 shoes tested over 12,500+ miles

 Shoe Care and Replacement

-Most shoes last 300-500 miles before losing meaningful cushioning.
+Most shoes last 300 to 500 miles before losing meaningful cushioning.
 My shoe replacement guide covers 7 warning signs.

 What are the best running shoes for beginners in 2026?

-The Brooks Ghost 17 is the best neutral shoe for beginners.
-If you need stability, start with the ASICS Gel-Kayano 32.
+The Brooks Ghost 18 is the best neutral shoe for beginners due to its balanced cushioning and high durability.
+If you need stability for flat feet, start with the ASICS Gel-Kayano 32.

 How do I know if I need stability or neutral running shoes?

 Get a gait analysis at a running store.
-If your foot rolls inward excessively, you need stability.
-If neutral or supinating, go with neutral cushioned shoes.
+If your ankle collapses inward excessively (overpronation), stability running shoes slowing down ankle eversion velocity are highly recommended.
+If you have a neutral strike or high arches (supination), go with cushioned neutral shoes.

 How often should I replace my running shoes?